Individual Therapy

 How does individual therapy work?

-My office is a space where you’re encouraged to come as you are!
+Jennifer Ann Counseling’s offices are a space where you’re encouraged to come as you are!

 -